Bridport railway station: History

-Opened with the branch line on 12 November 1857 it was renamed Bridport (Bradpole Road) when the West Bay extension opened, to distinguish it from East Street and West Bay stations.
-In 1902, it was renamed Bridport.
-Consisting of two platforms, a small goods yard and an engine shed, it had a signal box.
+Called simply Bridport when the branch opened on 12 November 1857, the station was renamed Bridport (Bradpole Road) in 1887, shortly after the West Bay extension opened, to distinguish it from the new East Street and West Bay stations.
+In 1902 the name reverted to Bridport.
+For most of its existence the station had two platforms, a small goods yard, an engine shed, and a signal box.
+It was the only location on the single-track branch where two passenger trains could pass each other.

-Operated by the Great Western Railway, it was placed in the Western Region when the railways were nationalised in 1948.
-From 1950 until 1962, the line was administered as part of the Southern Region, with Bridport station acquiring the then-standard Southern Region green signage - some of which remained until the closure of the station.
-In 1963, the administration of the line was transferred back to the Western Region.
+Although operated from the outset by the Great Western Railway, the branch was only bought by that company in 1901.
+When the railways were nationalised in 1948. the station became part of the Western Region of British Railways.
+Between 1950 and 1962 the Southern Region took over, painting the station in the region's then-standard green and cream with green signage - some of which remained until closure.The station was transferred back to the Western Region in 1963.

-After the withdrawal of the West Bay passenger trains in 1930 the station became the passenger terminus of the line.
-The goods service to West Bay was withdrawn in 1962, leading to the lifting of the track south of Bridport station.
-In its final years, the line was usually operated by a British Rail Class 121 single car diesel multiple unit.
-The track at Bridport station was consequently rationalised, with all sidings removed and just a single track remaining serving one platform.
-The once well-kept Bridport station became unstaffed in 1969 and subsequently appeared increasingly dilapidated.
+In 1930, after the second (and final) withdrawal of West Bay passenger trains, the station again became the passenger terminus.
+The goods service to West Bay was withdrawn in 1962, with the track south of Bridport station lifted in 1965.
+Goods trains to Bridport were withdrawn in April 1965.
+As diesel multiple units had been introduced for passenger trains in 1959 this allowed the track at the station to be simplified, with all sidings removed and just a single track serving one platform.
+The once well-kept Bridport station became unstaffed in 1969 and became increasingly dilapidated.

-The branch line was threatened with closure in the Beeching report.
-Narrow roads in the area, unsuitable for buses, prevented a closure in the 1960s.
-Bridport station (along with the branch line from Maiden Newton) was eventually closed on 5 May 1975 - the penultimate closure directly linked to the Beeching cuts (prior to the closure of the Alston branch line in Cumbria in 1976).
+The branch line was threatened in the Beeching report of March 1963, eventually being put up for closure in October 1965.
+Narrow, twisty roads serving the intermediate stations at Powerstock and Toller, unsuitable for buses, brought about a reprieve in June 1967.
+The passenger service was then subsidised by a central government grant under the 1968 Transport Act.
+However falling passenger numbers eventually led to Bridport station (along with the rest of the branch from Maiden Newton) closing on and from 5 May 1975 - the penultimate closure directly linked to the Beeching cuts (prior to the closure of the Alston branch line in Cumbria in 1976).